 It would be ideal at this point in our discussion to provide a clear and precise definition of truth.
 I do not mean just a listing of all the truths that there are, though such a list would be valuable.
 We already know some of what such a list would include.
-It would have to include the truths that Barack Obama is the 44th President of the U.S., that a virus causes the flu, and that the Earth orbits the Sun.
-And we know what things we should leave off that list: it is not true that fish are birds, it is not true that 2 + 2 = 27, and it is not true that George Washington was president of France.
+It would have to include the truths that George Bush was the 42nd President of the United States, that a virus causes the flu, and that the Earth orbits the Sun.
+And we know what things we should leave off that list: that fish are birds, that 2 + 2 = 27, and that George Washington was the President of France.
 It would probably be impossible, or at least really hard, to make a complete list of all the truths.

 But even if we could, making such a list would not be the same as giving a definition of truth.
+Think of an analogy.
+Suppose we made a list of all the people there are, or even of all of the humans that have ever existed.
+That list would not be a definition of human nature.
+It would not tell us anything about what it is to be a human.
+To know what it is to be human, we would have to say what all humans have in common and what makes humans different from every other species.
+Likewise, a list of all the truths would not tell us what it is for something to be true.
+It would not reveal the nature of truth.
 To give a definition of truth we would have to say what it is for something to be true.
 We would need to say, in a general sort of way that would apply to every case, what makes something true.

 I do not have any idea how to do this.
 Nor, I think, does anyone else.
-Or rather, the only definition that I know of is not very helpful: a statement is true just in case it corresponds with the facts.
-This is not that helpful because the notion of corresponding with the facts is not clearer than the notion of truth itself.
+Or rather, the only plausible definition that I know of is not very helpful: a statement is true just in case it corresponds with the facts.
+This is not that helpful because the notion of corresponding with the facts is not much clearer than the notion of truth itself.
 Thankfully, though, we do not really need a definition of truth.
-For our purposes it will be enough to contrast three attitudes we might take to some subject matter: realism, relativism and nihilism.
+For our purposes it will be enough to contrast three attitudes we might take to some subject matter: Realism, Relativism, and Nihilism.